aragon/connect/docs/connectors/tokens-app.md

 ### tokenManager\#tokenHolders\(tokenAddress, first, skip\)

-Get the data of the token holders of a Minime token.
+Get the data of the token holders of the token used in the provided app.

 | Name           | Type                     | Description                                    |
 | :------------- | :----------------------- | :--------------------------------------------- |